For Peer Advisors: Using Grad Planner

 Reverting a Recommendation

-To remove any recommendations you have made, click on either the plus or minus symbol.
-Each will give you the option to Revert Change or Revert Recommendation.
+To remove any recommendations you have made, click on the pencil sign.
+This will give you the option to Revert Change or Revert Recommendation.

 Suppressing a Course